niceSize/nicesize.github.io/README.md

 # nicesize.github.io

-This project serves to redirect to the main project and that the user has no difficulties.
+This project serves to redirect to the main project so that the user has no difficulties.